OomJan/BetterLethalVRM/README.md

 * Unity 2022.3.9f1 via Unity Hub
 * Microsoft Visual Studio 2022

-Check out the GIT repository above and open the Unity project containted in the folder "Unity" to compile all the needed the dependencies.
-Opening the project is enough and waiting till Unity has build everything.
+Check out the GIT repository above and open the Unity project containted in the folder "Unity" and build the project into a new folder named "Build" within the Unity project directory.
 Now you can open the solution in the root folder.

 ## License: MIT License